top of page

 Star Kashman Media page image icon, Star Kashman in the News

-Crowd Stunned by Dangers Unveiled at Dorking Event by Star Kashman
+Dangers Unveiled at Dorking Event by Star Kashman

 Star Kashman together with the Brooklyn Law Incubator & Policy Clinic (BLIP) and Legal Hackers, held an event called "Go Dork Yourself - the Dangers and Legalities of Search Engine Hacking" on April 19th, 2023.
 The event explored the risks and legality of Search Engine Hacking, or "Google Dorking," a technique used to obtain passwords, confidential files, and access to webcams.